Elizabeth Tkachenko

 Elizabeth Tkachenko (אליזבת טקצ'נקו; born February 21, 2006) is a retired Israeli–American ice dancer.
 With her skating partner, Alexei Kiliakov, she is the 2024 World Junior silver medalist and two-time Israeli national champion (2023, 2025).

 At the junior level, Tkachenko/Kiliakov are the 2023 JGP Japan silver medalists.

 Personal life

 Tkachenko was born on February 21, 2006, in Rockville, Maryland to parents Valery and Oxana who are both from Ukraine.
 She has a brother, Alexander.

 Tkachenko and her skating partner, Alexei Kiliakov, have known each other since they were toddlers.
-“We know and understand each other extremely well,” said Tkachenko.
-“For example, when one of us is tired or moody, the other already knows how to deal with it and how to be supportive.
-There are no secrets between us, we tell each other everything.
-We also physically feel each other very well since after so many years we have gotten used to how the other moves.
-Skating together feels satisfying; it’s like walking for us, completely natural.”
+"We understand each other extremely well," said Tkachenko.
+"If one of us is tired or in a mood, the other knows how to respond and be supportive.
+There are no secrets.
+After so many years, we’ve also grown to physically anticipate each other’s movements.
+Skating together now feels as natural and satisfying as walking."

 Career

 Early years

 Tkachenko began learning how to skate at age three in public sessions.
 She was later invited to join the Wheaton Ice Skating Academy (WISA), founded by her current coaches, former Russian ice dancers Alexei Kiliakov and Elena Novak, and her brother.
 Tkachenko teamed up with her current skating partner, Alexei Kiliakov Jr., in 2011.

 They decided to switch to competing for Israel prior to the 2021-22 season.
 “Representing Israel brings more responsibility in a way, because when you receive an opportunity for more international events, you need to be ready as an athlete to show good results.”